rsahlin/varg-engine/README.md

 Albedo or basecolor
 Roughness

-All of these make sense when used an editor by someone that wants to create the 3D appearance of something realistic.
+All of these make sense when used an editor by someone that wants to create the 3D appearance of something realistically looking.
 But, come on - metalness???
-That's not a good parameter to base the fulcrum of your physically correct render - maybe if you are communicating with a welder or a mine operation - but not for calculating the light interactions of the material.
+That's not a good parameter to put at the core of your physically correct render - maybe if you are communicating with a welder or a mine operation - but not for calculating the light interactions of the material.

 The solution?
 Let's take a holistic look at how these models come to be.